Aclaputra/hikari-jdbc/README.md

 Learn Mysql CJ JDBC Driver for database, HikariCP for Connection Pool & JUnit Jupiter for testing purposes.

 Requirements :
-- OpenJDK or Amazon Corretto version 17.
+- OpenJDK or Amazon Corretto version 17 (minimum version 15).
 - Apache maven 3.8.6 (3.6.3 tested & was not working).

 execute All Test Method :